Emanuel Buchmann: 2021

 For 2021, Buchmann initially chose to forgo the Tour de France, due to its route not suiting his strengths, containing too many time trials and too little mountain-top finishes.
 He decided to compete at the Giro d'Italia instead.
 Following a poor opening time trial and losing some seconds during the first mountain stages, Buchmann came into his own on stage 11 over gravel roads, launching an attack that only Egan Bernal was able to follow, elevating himself into sixth place in the process.
 He rode strongly on stage 14 as well, ending on the Monte Zoncolan, keeping his overall position.
 However, a mass crash early during stage 15 saw Buchmann fall.
 While he was able to stand afterwards, the race doctor made the decision to pull Buchmann from the race.
 He was brought to hospital, where a light concussion and bruises to the face and hip were diagnosed.
 In June, Buchmann was added to 's Tour de France squad, riding in support of team leader Wilco Kelderman.

+2022–2023

+In 2022, Buchmann's best finish of the season was a fourth-place result at the German National Road Race Championships, finishing nearly three minutes down on his teammate Nils Politt.
+He also finished in the top ten placings at the Giro d'Italia, with a seventh-place overall finish in support of teammate Jai Hindley, who won the race.

+The following year, Buchmann won his second German National Road Race Championships title, winning the race in Bad Dürrheim following a 70 km solo escape.